-Community science provides opportunity to build the capacity of organizations and institutions for integrated, equitable water resources management.
-The Internet of Water is proud to partner with federal, state, local, tribal, and community science organizations to improve water data integration for sustainable water resources management.
+Community science provides an opportunity to build the capacity of organizations and institutions for integrated, equitable water resources management.
+The Internet of Water Coalition is proud to partner with federal, state, local, tribal, and community science organizations to improve water data integration for sustainable water resources management.

 Meet George Santucci: New River Conservancy

 In this Q&A with the IoW, George discusses the role of data in NRC’s water quality monitoring work.
 The conversation covers NRC’s relationships with three state agencies and the development of the North Carolina Aquatic Data Hub.

 The Water Data Collaborative is proud member of the Internet of Water Coalition supporting the work of community science organizations.

 The Collaborative’s mission is to grow and maintain an inclusive community of trained and qualified community water scientists who employ best available practices and technologies to provide data that enable the protection and restoration of our nation’s waterways.